-Maintain a routine.
 Rehab usually includes a strict routine that involves various therapies and a constant schedule.
 When you leave treatment, it is easy to stray from this pattern of behavior, but your new free time could be dangerous.
 When recovering addicts are bored, they are more likely to relapse.
 Avoid this problem by maintaining a good schedule.
 If you had Bible study every day at a certain time, continue this after treatment.
-Fill your free time with other good habits like exercise and mindfulness.
+You can also fill your free time with other good habits like exercise and mindfulness.

 “Consider it pure joy, my brothers and sisters, whenever you face trials of many kinds, because you know that the testing of your faith produces perseverance.” – James 1:2-4